 Okay.
-Well, I totally recommend that I'll send out a link to handsprings.
-So you don't have to worry about it now.
-And I'll send out the code by email tomorrow, I thoroughly recommend that I'm really delighted Joanne that you didn't finish your presentation, because that means we can get you back on again, at some point in the future, because you're going down really well.
+Well, I thoroughly recommend that, I'll send out a link to Handsprings, so you don't have to worry about it now.
+And I'll send out the code by email tomorrow, I thoroughly recommend that.
+I'm really delighted, Joanne that you didn't finish your presentation, because that means we can get you back on again, at some point in the future, because you're going down really well.
 Everybody's really loved it this evening.
-And as always, I mean, I think you've you delight in a lot of people with your approach to movement rather than exercise.
+And as always, I mean, I think you delighted a lot of people with your approach to movement rather than exercise.
 And you know, what can be achieved by talking to people in the right way, as well.
 So thank you once again for that.

 Well, you're so welcome.
-I always feel that even though I can't see everybody, I can feel them anyway.
-And you know, the wall, their warmth, and, you know, their feedback has just been so lovely.
-I probably should mention, do you do give people the website and information if they want to.
-So that's all fine.
-Yeah, all those links will go up on the recordings page.
-And I've put them all out on an email tomorrow, just so people have got the links for the book and stuff like that, indeed, and I just laughing at myself because literally, I've still got half a presentation to do and I was here this afternoon thinking oh, I wonder if I've got enough to talk about for an hour and I feel when I start these things, but you only need half a dozen questions from the audience to get the ball rolling.
-And again, it's been fascinating.
+I always feel like, even though I can't see everybody, I can feel them anyway.
+And you know, their warmth, and their feedback has just been so lovely.
+I probably should mention, do you give people the website and information if they want to...